Gaming

 Gaming on Linux - Proton and Wine

 I also do a fair amount of gaming and game hosting on my Linux PCs and servers.
-The progression of Wine and Valve's Proton over the years has been incredible and has cemented Linux as a viable OS for gaming - just look at those Steam Deck sales!. it's up to each user to decide what's personally a deal-breaker for them.
+The progression of Wine and Valve's Proton over the years has been incredible and has cemented Linux as a viable OS for gaming - just look at those Steam Deck sales!.

 Games by Me